About

 Yanira Castro’s work is rooted in communal construction as a rehearsal for radical democracy.
 She is an interdisciplinary artist born in Borikén (Puerto Rico), living in Lenapehoking (Brooklyn), and working at the intersection of communal practices, performance, installation, and interactive technology.
 She forms projects that center land and group governance in works activated and performed by the public.

 Since 2009, she’s created and performed with a team of collaborators as a canary torsi.
 Her recent work includes a public art project during the U.S. 2024 election; a performance manual for reckoning; a participatory podcast to rehearse for a collective future; and a multimodal project for exorcising U.S. colonial possession.
 She is currently developing an installation grounded in cooperation, survival and land memory.
-She develops communal meals as a means of fostering connection and suturing histories and collective action.
+She develops communal meals as a means of fostering connection and suturing histories.

 Castro is a 2026 Guggenheim Fellow, and a recipient of two New York Dance & Performance (aka Bessie) Awards for Outstanding Production.
 She has been presented by The Experimental Media & Performing Arts Center (EMPAC), The Chocolate Factory Theater, New York Live Arts, MCA Chicago, The Invisible Dog Art Center, Danspace Project, Portland Institute for Contemporary Arts, Lower Manhattan Cultural Council, and ICA/Boston.
 Her work has been supported by Creative Capital, The MAP Fund, The Alpert Award for the Arts in Dance, and she is a Dance/USA Artist Fellow, NYSCA/NYFA Interdisciplinary & Choreography Artist Fellow, and a residency artist at Maggie Allesee National Center for Choreography (MANCC), Lower Manhattan Cultural Council, MacDowell, Yaddo, and Marble House Project.